keningsun/keningsun.github.io/_pages/about.md

   <img src="https://github.com/RevCre/keningsun.github.io/blob/master/images/uwbigdata-pre2.JPG?raw=true" alt="Photo" style="width: 200px;"/>
 </p>
 - July 8, 2018.

+- Feb 17, 2017.
+Presented the final project and finished the Winter Internship in **Institute of Automation, China Academy of Sciences**

 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.